junxit/us-congress-bills-116/metadata.md

 - 2019-10-31 — Received in the House.
 - 2019-10-31 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-10-31 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-03-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-03-03 — Considered under suspension of the rules. (consideration: CR H1452-1454)
+- 2020-03-03 — DEBATE - The House proceeded with forty minutes of debate on S. 1678.
+- 2020-03-03 — Mr. Cicilline moved to suspend the rules and pass the bill, as amended.
+- 2020-03-04 — Considered as unfinished business. (consideration: CR H1494-1495)
+- 2020-03-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 85). (text: 03/03/2020 CR H1452-1453)
+- 2020-03-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 85).